 The 8.0 ha (approximately) site comprising Greenfields recreation area to the south of the A53 and identified on Map 5 is identified for residential development.
 The land would only be released for this purpose if and when alternative provision is made for the recreation area lost and this, together with associated buildings and infrastructure, is available so that the existing sports can be relocated without detriment to meeting their fixture requirements.
-A phased release of land and transfer of sports to new facilities may however be permitted should this facilitate the delivery of policy S.M5 in an appropriate manner.
+A phased release of land and transfer of sports to new facilities may however be permitted provided this facilitates the full delivery of policy S.M3 in an appropriate manner through a comprehensive and coordinated programme.

-Development for housing should be in accordance with policies CS11, MD2, S11.1 sub paragraph 3 and S11.1a, and in particular contain an element of single story dwellings.
-In addition to facilitating the relocation of the existing playing fields, particular provision should be made for pedestrian access to the town centre and on-site open space although this may utilise the green corridor comprising the line of the former railway adjacent and to the south of the site which should be enhanced in terms of providing an ecological stepping stone and foot route in accordance with policies CS7, CS17 and MD12.
+Development for housing should be in accordance with policies CS11, MD2, S11.1 sub paragraph 3 and S11.1a, and contain an element of single story dwellings.
+In addition to facilitating the relocation of the existing playing fields, provision should be made for pedestrian access to the town centre and on-site open space although this may utilise the green corridor comprising the line of the former railway adjacent and to the south of the site which should be enhanced in terms of providing an ecological stepping stone and foot route in accordance with policies CS7, CS17 and MD12.
 Access to any sports facilities remaining in this location shall be retained.